I want to

 The High Court of Australia decides important questions of law for the nation.

-The High Court of Australia building is one of Canberra’s major tourist attractions, and is situated in the Parliamentary Zone in Parkes Place on the shores of Lake Burley Griffin.
-The High Court-National Gallery precinct was added to the National Heritage List in November 2007.
+The High Court of Australia is one of Canberra’s major tourist attractions and is situated in the Parliamentary Zone at Parkes Place on the shores of Lake Burley Griffin.
+The High Court– National Gallery Precinct is on the National Heritage List.

 The building is open from 9.45 am to 4.30 pm on weekdays, and 12 pm to 4 pm Sundays.

 Groups are asked to book via the Court’s online booking system hcourt.gov.au/about/ tour-bookings.
 A typical tour takes one hour.
 Group size is limited to 50 people per group.
 All groups enter the Court via the ceremonial ramp from King Edward Terrace.
 Parking is at the National Portrait Gallery setdown area off King Edward Terrace.
 To assist in moving quickly through the Court’s security screening, students are advised to leave bags and personal items on the bus.
 Students may take photographs inside the building, except in sitting courtrooms.